jpegleg/osprey_validator/docker/osprey_1/README.md

 # OSPREY 1 🦅

-End to End protection abstraction prototype on top of JWT.
+End to End protection abstraction prototype on top of JWT for zero-trust service modelling.

 This is a service wrapper, not a separate service.
 The microservice goes within or otherwise replaces the royal_blobs_jwt_service.